nexercmd/camhack/README.md

 <h1 align="center"> Camhack v1.1</h1>
 <p align="center">
-      A Camera hacking by link tool
+      A Camera hacking Tool !!  📸
 </p>

-##  ***About Camhack***:
+##  ***About Camhack📸***:

-Camhack is a bash based script which is officially made for termux from this tool can hack you victims camera by simple offer page.
+Camhack is a bash based script which is officially made for termux from this tool you can hack victims camera by simple offer page.
 This tool works on both rooted Android device and Non-rooted Android device.

-CODED BY : AKSHAY
+CODED BY : AKSHAY🔥

 Instagram : https://www.instagram.com/_thearjun_

 YouTube : https://m.youtube.com/channel/UCeLPNpBz3FKfh8FiHDhNcRA

 IF YOU THINK I COPIED YOUR CODE!!
-LOOK AT YOUR FACE IN MIRROR!!
-CREDIT STEALER!
+LOOK AT YOUR FACE 🤡 IN MIRROR!!
+CREDIT STEALER🤬!

 ###  ***Camhack is available for***: